tbrethes/UpviseSDK/Visual Studio Code Plugin/README.md

 # Ressource Strings localization (optional)
 1. If you want to localize our app in multiple languages, you can use **R.XXX** javascript variables in your code
-2. Define the actual translation in multiple languages in the **strings.xslx** file at the root of your project folder.
+2. Define the actual translation in multiple languages in the **strings.js** file at the root of your project folder.
-3. You need **Microsoft Excel** to edit the file
-4. To generate the javascript resource files for your app, use **Ctrl+Shift+B** to display Visual Studio Code command palette and select **"Upvise Localize Strings"**
+3. To generate the javascript resource files for your app, use **Ctrl+Shift+B** to display Visual Studio Code command palette and select **"Upvise Localize"**

 # Debug UpviseJS app
 You can debug Upvise JS App using the Upvise VS Code plugin **built-in web server**.

-1. Type **Ctrl+Shift+B** to display Visual Studio Code **command palette** and select **Upvise Web Debug**.
+1. Type **Ctrl+Shift+B** to display Visual Studio Code **command palette** and select **Upvise Debug**.
 This will launch your default web browser.
 You will first be asked to log in to your Upvise Account then your app will be executed.
 2. Open your **browser's developer tools** (Type **Ctrl+Shit+I** on Chrome) and click on the **Source** tab.
 You can then set breakpoints and debug your code.
 3. Make changes to your sources files and just reload the web browser to test your code changes **without stopping and relaunching** your debug session.